aptech/docs/docs/CR-sortcsortcc.rst

    that the column to sort on contains character data.
 -  The matrix may contain both character and numeric data, but the sort column must be all of one type.
--  Missing values will sort as if their value is below :math:`-∞`.
+-  Missing values will sort as if their value is below :math:`-\infty`.
 -  The sort will be in ascending order.
 -  This function uses the Quicksort algorithm.
 -  If you need to obtain the matrix sorted in descending order, you can use: